 Our world was turned upside down when Taylor was diagnosed at age 2 with Fragile X syndrome.
 We are thrilled that Taylor is busy, safe, happy and well cared for, living the simple farm life, though 22 years ago this was not the path we had envisioned for him.
 As a true apple lover, we’ve heard Taylor will pick an apple and give it a kiss before placing it in a basket.
 He’s also known as “the best chicken man there” as he is one of the few residents not afraid to go boldly into the coop and take the eggs from the chickens.

 Green tea is thought to have many benefits, particularly in cognitive function.
 In 2012-14, FRAXA Research Foundation funded a clinical trial to assess the effects of EGCG (green tea extract) on cognitive function in adults with FXS.
 Drs.
-Rafael de la Torre and Mara Dierssen Sotos, principal researchers in Barcelona, Spain, reported many positive results.
-After the extract was no longer administered, effects remained stable.
-Memory, attention, and mental flexibility improvements were still observable at least 3 months after treatment ended.
+Rafael de la Torre and Mara Dierssen Sotos, principal researchers in Barcelona, Spain, reported memory, attention, and mental flexibility improvements.

 A selective inhibitor of the phosphodiesterase type-4D (PDE4D), BPN14770 has shown the ability to improve the quality of connections between neurons and to improve multiple behavioral outcomes in the Fragile X mouse model.